Shaunted/SEC---Sara-Soares---87737/README.md

 ### What is this repository for? ###

-* picoVersat is a 16-instruction picocontroller used to replace error prone FSMs
+* picoVersat is a 32-bit data 16-instruction controller
-* Version 0.0
+* Version 0.1

 ### How do I get set up? ###